bidokwua/Drug-Database-Website/README.md

 ### Muddling through
 - The different pages allow users to easily click through data (data display comes up on different pages and there are different pages for how to search through the data)

-### Front-End Design Improvements
-- It was hard for users to go back to the homepage or the searching pages after getting the data results.
-We made a change to the data_results.html.
-Our change was adding a nav bar at the top of the page so when users see the results they can quickly navigate to another page.
-- Users could easily make a mistake a crash the website if they submitted a search without putting a year/state or selecting a drug type.
-We changed the search_year.html and search_state.html to check that both search requirements are filled out before the user could click the search button.
-This ensures that users cannot accidentally crash the website.
-- We used to have a lot of commented out code that we weren't using still in our code.
-This is especially true for our datasource.py file.
-At about line 51 (between the search by state and year functions) we had a lot of commented out functions that did not work properly.
-We deleted all of these comments and only left the working code and their docstrings.
--  We used to have a html page for each of the substances in our dataset.
-These files are now deleted but they were named "substance name".py.
-Most of the lines in the files were the same with minor changes.
-We refractored the code by making one file called data_results.html which is universal for all the substances so it can be used to display data from any substance have have the right column labels.